wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Multipartite spreads in different ways
    * Polymorphic can change to avoid detection.
    <br /><br />

+## Risk ratings

+DREAD is a mnemonic for categories used to rate security threats for a given issue:
+   * Damage
+   * Reproducibility
+   * Exploitability
+   * Affected users
+   * Discoverability
+   <br /><br />

+Each category is given a rating from 1 to 10.
+The sum of all ratings is used to prioritize among different issues.

+CVSS

 ## Models & Lifecycles